We specialize in the full lifecycle of post-quantum secure system development, from design, validation, to deployment.

 Foundations of Quantum Resistant Cryptography

-We have been examining their performance, parallelism, security under worst-case intractability assumptions, memory utilization, and latency.
-Our algorithmic and system work includes lightweight lattice-based cryptography, ultra-low latency, and seamless integration with the existing infrastructure.
+We formally evaluate algorithmic performance, parallelism, worst-case security assumptions, memory efficiency, and latency.
+Our work spans lightweight lattice-based cryptography, ultra-low latency designs, and seamless integration with existing digital infrastructures.

 Algorithm Design